Upstatement/quickshare/README.md

 `data-tweet-body="message"`

 The message you want to tweet.
 If not defined, it defaults to the value of the `data-title` attribute.
+The shared URL will follow directly after the tweet.

 ##### Via Username

 `data-via-username="username"`

-The Twitter username intended as the account who sourced the content.
+The Twitter username intended as the account who linked the content.
 Will append "via @*username*" to the end of the tweet.
-Twitter handles resolving the username.
-This parameter is optional, therefore default is for it not to be included in the message.
+Twitter handles resolving the username after the user posts the tweet.
+This parameter is optional, default is for it not to be included in the message.

 ###Facebook (sharing)